neilk/octopress-flickr/README.md

 ## HTML5

-This plugin generates HTML5.
+This plugin tries to generate standards-compliant, modern HTML5.
 That means it uses tags like `<figure>` and `<figcaption>` and such.
 This may not look right in very old browsers, but it seems to work in anything better than IE7.